-The ETIAS is an online travel authorization system which is expected to be operational by end of 2022.
-It will apply on visa waiver travellers from 60 countries (including US, Canada) who will be visiting the Schengen area.
+The ETIAS is an online travel authorization system which is expected to be operational by Nov, 2023.
+It will apply on visa waiver travelers from 60 countries (including US, Canada) who will be visiting the Schengen area.
 ETIAS is not a visa.

 If you are traveling from of these 60+ countries under visa waiver agreement using your passport, you have to apply for ETIAS online application (costs €7 fee) prior to travel.

 We have compiled some important answers to the most important frequently asked questions